return42/sphkerneldoc/linux_src_doc/drivers/iio/imu/inv_mpu6050/inv_mpu_core_c.rst

 would be alising.
 This function basically search for the correct low pass parameters based on the fifo rate, e.g, sampling frequency.

+lpf is set automatically when setting sampling rate to avoid any aliases.

 .. _`inv_mpu6050_fifo_rate_store`: